 Let’s say a the couple wants to hire you to photograph their wedding day.
-The couple is the signing parties on the photography agreement but the Father of the Bride is footing the bill.
+The couple is the signing party on the photography agreement, but the Father of the Bride is footing the bill.
 Now – who is the party to whom you are in privity with?
 Who do you owe your obligations to?

 Just like before, the signing parties are the “client” as they are the ones who signed the contract and agreed to all the obligations of the agreement.
 You are working for them and must fulfill the requirements of the contract and their wishes for the wedding day.

 However, the Father of Bride might have a cause of action if he does not receive images, and assert his position as an intended beneficiary because he is the one footing the bill.
 This isn’t a clear-cut answer, as the third-party beneficiary law will vary by jurisdiction, but is definitely a factor to take into consideration when entering into contracts with clients.